-This is a general description of the tax consequences which can apply to your participation in TESOP 97 or TESOP 99.
+This is a general description of the tax consequences, which can apply to your participation in TESOP 97 or TESOP 99.
 The tax consequences for you may be different depending on your own circumstances, particularly if you have participated in other employee share schemes, if you have any particular arrangements in relation to your shares or for shares you acquire otherwise than under TESOP 97 or TESOP 99.

-The description of the capital gains tax consequences of your participation in TESOP 97 and/or TESOP 99 is based on Class Ruling (CR 2001/28) issued by the Commissioner of Taxation.
+The description of the capital gains tax consequences of your participation in TESOP 97 and/ or TESOP 99 is based on Class Ruling (CR 2001/28) issued by the Commissioner of Taxation and Taxation Laws Amendment Bill (No 8) 2002 which is currently before Parliament.